Study Programmes at QE are personalised to provide success for each individual and are linked to your future career plans.

 - develop an awareness of how to keep yourself and others safe, and to be responsible and positive citizens.

 Students can choose Advanced Level (Level 3) subjects from a range of more than forty different courses with exam or coursework based assessment options in many subject areas.
 The vast majority of students select three subjects to make up their own individualised Study Programme.
-We ask all students to include at least one A Level in their Study Programme so that they have as many progression options after College as possible.
-There remains a large degree of flexibility in students’ choices and it is easy to select subjects with different styles of learning.
+There is a large degree of flexibility in students’ choices and it is easy to select subjects with different styles of learning.
 Many of our students successfully combine linear A Levels and Applied General courses within their Study Programme.

 All of the courses we offer are ideal for progression to university, higher level apprenticeships or employment.
 They all attract UCAS points for entry to university and are prestigious qualifications valued by Higher Education and employers.